 Motherwort Bitters: A Kitchen Witch Recipe

 Bitters blends are a wonderful way to use herbal medicine to support digestion.
-Bitters are typically made with a blend of bitter herbs and aromatic spices.
-Sometimes certain fruits are added for flavour or to round a blend out.
+They are typically made with a blend of bitter herbs and aromatic spices, sometimes certain fruits are added for flavour or to round a blend out.
 Here is a simple bitters blend you can try out at home.
-Bitters are fun to make and easy to use.
-Simply add a few drops to soda or flat water before a meal, or when experiencing gastrointestinal upset and gas.
-They are also nice as a flavour addition to homemade cocktails.
+Once your bitters are made you can take them by adding a few drops to soda or flat water when experiencing gastrointestinal upset or mix them into a pre-dinner aperitif.

 - 2 Tbsp motherwort leaf

 - 2 Tbsp dandelion root

 - 2 tsp coriander seeds

 - 2 tsp ginger root